 There are several treatments available for ankle tendonitis.
 If the pain persists, it is best to consult a doctor.
 In some cases, physical therapy helps to relieve the pain.
 If left unchecked, it can lead to further serious irreparable damage to the ankle.

 Applying an ice pack to the tender ankle joint helps in reducing inflammation and to numb the pain.
-Wearing a bandage and keeping the injured ankle elevated also helps the condition.
+Wearing a bandage and keeping the injured ankle elevated also help the condition.
 In extreme cases, surgery may be suggested to give a more permanent solution to the problem.

 Contact Our Office